bldrs-ai/Share/README.md

 ```
 # Install npms
 > yarn install
-# Update the serving wasm to the installed version
-> cp node_modules/web-ifc/web-ifc.wasm public/static/js/
-# Run server; this will open your browser to http://localhost:3000/
+# Run server; this will open your browser to http://localhost:8080/
 > yarn serve
 ```